JetBrains/resharper-devguide/HowTo/AddSettingsToOptions/AddSettingsToOptions.md

 ---
+title: Add Settings to ReShaper Options
 ---

-# Add Settings to ReShaper Options

 **What you should know beforehand:**
 * [Lifetime](/HowTo/WorkWithLifetime.md)